bmreddy11/Path_Finding_Visualizer/README.md

-# Path_Finding_Visualizer used to visualize different path finding algorithms.
+# Path_Finding_Visualizer used to visualize different Path Finding Algorithms.